Why Read Background Information?

 Find Books & Ebooks

-Print books may be located in the Reference Collection (for in-library use only -- change the search filter from "View Entire Collection" to "Reference") or in the Main Collection (available for checkout).
+Print books may be located in the Reference Collection (for in-library use only) or in the Main JD McKean Library Collection (available for checkout).
+To filter your results to reference books, add b8:reference to your search.
+Example: evangelism AND b8:reference

 Biographical Information